-Enterprise Standard Tools will implement modern platforms for identity and access management, integration and low code development.
+Enterprise Standard Tools have implemented modern platforms for identity and access management, integration and low code development.

 A low-code platform provides a development environment used to create application software through a graphical user interface.
 Low-code platforms can reduce the amount of traditional time spent, enabling accelerated delivery of business applications.
 A common benefit is that a wider range of people can contribute to the application’s development—not only those with coding skills but require good governance to be able to adhere to common rules and regulations.
 They can also lower the initial cost of setup, training, deployment and maintenance.

 Why Does UCF Need a Low-Code Platform?

 As we migrate away from our highly customized PeopleSoft environment to the new, cloud-based Workday platform, we have to account for many of those legacy customizations that colleges and departments depend on today.
 Some will be replaced by out-of-the-box capabilities of Workday.
 Some will be replaced by commercial-off-the-shelf (COTS) applications.
 Others may need to be rebuilt altogether.
 UCF IT plans to rebuild these custom applications using our low code platforms.
 These platforms will also be made available to the campus community to help citizen developers solve their department’s or college’s individual custom business application needs going forward.